Skip to main content

 “In the Bible, God consistently invites people to seek him the way you’d search for buried treasure — actively, personally, and with your whole heart.”

-The invitation isn’t to debate God or rationalize your way into belief.
-It’s to seek, to experience, and to encounter.
+It's not about debating God or rationalizing your way into belief or disbelief.
+It’s to hold God to his word, to apply it, to seek to experience, and to encounter.
 If I had understood this as a teenager, I believe I would have avoided the deep existential crisis I went through entering my twenties, and I would have encountered God far sooner.

 Comments